saleh88hbg/RPSLS-GAME-MS2/README.md

 - Was used to develop and write my project.

 [Gitpod:](https://www.gitpod.io/)
-- Was used to complement the developmend and write my project and push all commits through integrated "git" to Github.
+- Was used to complement the development and write my project and push all commits through integrated "git" to Github.

 ## Testing